-3.1 An athlete who is or believes that she may be a Relevant Athlete must advise the World Athletics Medical Manager if she wishes to compete in the female classification in a Restricted Event at an International Competition, so that her case may be assessed in accordance with these Regulations.
+3.1 An athlete who knows she is or believes that she may be a Relevant Athlete must advise the World Athletics Medical Manager if she wishes to compete in the female classification in a Restricted Event at an International Competition, so that her case may be assessed in accordance with these Regulations.
 Her Member Federation has the same obligation.
-She must do so as far in advance of the International

-Competition in question as possible (at least three months prior to the final entry date), and must provide the necessary information (or cooperate in the collection of the necessary information) and submit to the assessment described below to determine whether she is a Relevant Athlete and (if so) to demonstrate her satisfaction of the Eligibility Conditions.
+(For example, the Member Federation must promptly advise the World Athletics Medical Manager of any relevant information derived from a reliable source such as results from a routine pre-participation health examination, and/or information/data (including but not limited to blood testosterone levels) obtained from the collection and analysis of samples for anti-doping purposes and, where applicable, as a result of samples taken in relation to the procedures identified in Clauses 3.2 and 3.3, facilitate and encourage their national anti-doping organisation to provide such relevant information).
+The World Athletics Medical Manager must be advised as far in advance of the International Competition in question as possible (at least three months prior to the final entry date).
+Subject always to Clause 2.5, above, the athlete must provide the necessary information promptly, accurately and completely (and cooperate in the collection of any further necessary information), and submit to the assessment described below to determine whether she is a Relevant Athlete and (if so) to demonstrate her satisfaction of the Eligibility Conditions.